-Can you tell us about your role at AP, and how you ended up working in affiliate marketing?
+Can you tell us about your role at Acceleration Partners, and how you ended up working in affiliate marketing?

-I work as an Account Manager, managing the EMEA programme of a large global client.
+I work as a Senior Account Manager, managing the EMEA programme of a large global client.
 I’m primarily involved in setting and executing the affiliate strategy, recruiting partners and managing partner relationships.
 My first job after graduating from a Masters in Marketing was at an affiliate marketing agency and working for eBay across Europe.
-I haven’t left the industry since then, where I’ve also had experience on the network and client-side before joining AP.
+I haven’t left the industry since then, where I’ve also had experience on the network and client-side before joining Acceleration Partners.

 What has been the biggest change you’ve seen in affiliate marketing during your career?